intelequia/GAB2019ScienceLab/README.md

 ## Requirements

 In order to participate on the GAB Science Lab you will need:
 * An active Azure subscription.
+The easiest way to deploy the lab is by using Azure Container Instances.
 You will need an active Azure subscription to deploy the containers on Azure.
 You can signup for a free subscription [here](https://azure.microsoft.com/free/) or use the Azure Passes shared on the Global Azure Bootcamp event.
 * You can deploy the client on any other Docker powered environment:
-** locally on your laptop using Docker Desktop, follow instructions at https://www.docker.com/products/docker-desktop ** on any other environment, check https://docs.docker.com/install/
+    * locally on your laptop using Docker Desktop, follow instructions at https://www.docker.com/products/docker-desktop
+    * on any other environment, check https://docs.docker.com/install/